Why is this so hard? Am I’m doing something wrong? Why can’t I fix this…

 There’s a deep vulnerability and sometimes unrealistic fear while I learn to parent my little one who feels too big to handle.
 Parenting a child with big emotions can be overwhelming, confusing, and even discouraging.
 Yet, there are truths that remind me it’s not about me and this is an opportunity not an inconvenience.

 Friend I’m in the thick of this season.
+Having a child with big emotions and feelings can be overwhelming to parent, I won’t lie.
 Constantly asking myself these very questions, doubting if I’m even parenting “correctly,” and clinging on to moments that seem like progress.
 One thing is for sure, no one method works all of the time.

 The stares while an epic meltdown is unfolding are the worst.
 No one wants to say it, but their faces show with intensity what I feel – I’m not able to control my kid.
 There’s some truth to that.
 In my own strength I can’t.
 I’m actually really bad at it.
 I flip out, yell, make irrational threats, and respond out of embarrassment – not love.